 Is Rize Legit?

 Rize Money is run by Rize Advisors LLC, an SEC Registered Investment Advisor.
-This means accounts are technically investment accounts rather than deposit accounts and are covered by SIPC insurance up to $500,000.
+Accounts are technically investment accounts rather than deposit accounts and SIPC insurance covers accounts up to $500,000.

 The brokerage services are provided by Apex Clearing Corp., the clearinghouse for many brokerages and micro-investing apps such as Acorns and Robinhood.
 Apex will need to verify your identity with Equifax to comply with federal regulations.